-FIGURE 1.3 Viewport label menus showing the General Viewport, Point-of-View, and Shading Viewport menus.
+FIGURE 1.4 Viewport label menus showing the General Viewport, Point-of-View, and Shading Viewport menus

-You can also rightclick anywhere in an inactive viewport to activate it without selecting or deselecting anything.
 The Perspective viewport displays objects in 3D space using perspective.
-Notice in Figure 1.1 how the distant objects seem to get smaller in the Perspective viewport.
+Notice in Figure 1.2 how the distant objects seem to get smaller in the Perspective viewport.
 In actuality, they are the same size, as you can see in the orthographic viewports.
 The Perspective viewport gives you the best representation of what your output will be.